 There are lots of different places you can go to get a dog.
 Some are better than others, and there are some you should never patronize.
 Here’s a guide to help you maximize your chance of getting the dog you want:

 – Animal shelters.
 This is my personal first choice.
-I am painfully aware that there are good shelters and not-so-good ones (see “Gimme Shelter,” WDJ Jan 2009).
+I am painfully aware that there are good shelters and not-so-good ones (see “What You Should Know About Animal Shelters,” WDJ Jan 2009).
 If you live near a good one, your adoption process will be facilitated by knowledgeable and friendly adoption counselors who can help you make a good decision about your new family member.

 In the good shelters, staff will have conducted behavioral assessments of the adoption dogs, which will provide you with useful information and help you determine if the dog might be a good match.
 If you live near a not-so-good shelter you have a choice – to adopt from that shelter, conducting your own impromptu assessment and risking diseases such as kennel cough and parvo that lurk in the corners of substandard facilities, or to travel a greater distance to adopt from a better quality shelter.